watchthehit/btfree/BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/Documentation/OnboardingDocumentation.md

 1. Ensure heavy animations are removed or simplified
 2. Check that text fields are using proper @FocusState implementation
-3. Verify that buttons have PlainButtonStyle() applied when using custom designs
-4. Confirm that TabView transitions use appropriate animation durations
+3. Verify that transitions use appropriate animation durations
-5. Use the Time Profiler in Instruments to identify CPU-intensive operations
+4. Use the Time Profiler in Instruments to identify CPU-intensive operations

 ### Thread Safety Issues
 If you encounter runtime warnings about thread safety or main actor isolation: